 Headteacher James Keulemans, a former international rugby player who joined in 2018, has reinforced an ethos combining academic ambition with genuine care.
 Behaviour is consistently described as exceptional.
 During the November 2022 Ofsted inspection, inspectors noted that pupils feel extremely well represented and safe, with positive relationships with teachers, a detail that separates schools that function from schools that truly thrive.
 The school's historical continuity matters here.
 Every student knows they're part of a line stretching back to the Tudor era.
 That continuity underpins stability and tradition without brittleness.

 At GCSE, Clitheroe Royal Grammar School delivers academic results that rival selective independent schools.
-In the latest cohort, 43% of entries achieved grades 9-8, and 63% reached grade 7 or above.
-Across all entries, 93% met grade 5 or higher, the benchmark most universities recognise.
-The average Attainment 8 score stands at 72.8, materially above the England average of 46.
+In the current 2024-25 / 2025 dataset, 46.7% of published grades achieved 9-8, and 67.7% reached grades 9-7.
+In English and maths, 96% achieved grade 5 or above.
+The average Attainment 8 score stands at 74.4.

-GCSE ranks 253rd overall, placing the school firmly in the top 6% in England (FindMySchool ranking).
-Locally, it holds first place among schools in Clitheroe.
-Progress 8 scores of +0.55 indicate that pupils progress significantly faster than similar students in England, meaning the school adds substantial value beyond intake.
+In the current FindMySchool GCSE data, the school ranks 213th out of 3,895 schools in England for academic outcomes and 161st out of 3,688 overall, placing it in the top 6% academically and top 5% overall.
+Locally, it holds first place among secondary schools in Clitheroe.
+Progress 8 of +0.55 indicates that pupils progress significantly faster than similar students in England, meaning the school adds substantial value beyond intake.

 England ranks and key metrics (where available)